NuttapolCha/design-patterns-go/README.md

 make strategy
 ```

-2. Here is new requirement, We want to add a new duck `RubberDuck` which cannot fly and cannot quack.
-Let's see how you implement it.
+2. Here is new requirement, business told us that `RubberDuck` cannot fly and cannot quack.
+Let's see how you fix it.
 (When the `RubbleDuck` fly, it should print `I cannot fly` and when it quack, it should print `I cannot quack`)